detekt/detekt/docs/pages/documentation/style.md

 ### VarCouldBeVal

-Reports var declarations (locally-scoped variables) that could be val, as they are not re-assigned.
+Reports var declarations that could be val, as they are not re-assigned.
 Val declarations are assign-once (read-only), which makes understanding the current state easier.

 **Severity**: Maintainability